snakeawp/speech-to-text/docs/README.md

 | `iconWidth`      | `string`       | Defines the icon width in px         | `20px`        |
 | `imgSrc`      | `string`       | Defines the link to the image to be shown         | `none`        |

-Remember to also use this Configuration section to  **showcase any necessary disclaimer** related to the app and its blocks, such as the different behavior it may display during its configuration.

 #
 ## Customization